paralleldrive/cuid2/README.md

 Cuid2 is an evolution of Cuid, which has been in use for more than a decade in thousands of applications, including multiple database systems.
 We decided to create a whole new library and standard rather than upgrade Cuid because this version represents an important departure from the original and so many projects depend on cuid that introducing a breaking change this big would probably disrupt a lot of software builds.

+Entropy is a measure of the total information in a system.
+In the context of unique ids, a higher entropy will lead to fewer collisions, and can also make it more difficult for an attacker to guess a valid id.

 Cuid2 is made up of the following entropy sources:

 * Initial letter (to make the id a usable identifier in JavaScript and HTML/CSS)